usnistgov/FIPS201/_FIPS201/federation.md

 : The identifier in the assertion IdP is stable across multiple certificates over time and can be associated with all of the cardholder's authenticators.

 Simplicity
-: Processing of a federation protocol is simpler for the RP since credential validation and management are tasked to the credential issuer/IdP.
-This is further exemplified by the use of federation technologies to provide authentication and authorization to mobile applications, smart devices, and other non-traditional applications.
+: Processing of a federation protocol is simpler for the RP since credential validation is tasked to the IdP.
+The IdP in turn relies on the CSP for managing the PIV account, and they are often the same entity.
+This simplicity is further exemplified by the use of federation technologies to provide authentication and authorization to mobile applications, smart devices, and other non-traditional applications.